falategan/prolyl-isomerisation-benchmark/README.md

 #### 3. Convert Cartesian atomic coordinates to internal coordinates

-Execute `csv2internal.py` to generate internal coordinates for each residue. `csv2internal.py` imports modules from `xyz2internal.py` - ensure this script is included in the environment or working directory. `csv2internal.py` takes three arguments:
+Execute `csv2internal.py` to generate internal coordinates for each residue. `csv2internal.py` imports modules from `xyz2internal.py`.
+Ensure this script is included in the environment or working directory. `csv2internal.py` takes three arguments:
 1) the path to the Cartesian coordinates (`AcProNMe.csv`)
 2) the path to the configuration file defining the internal coordinates (`AcProNMe_internal.config`)
 3) the path for the output (`PDB.intl`)